 EDWIN SORIANO

-He has exhibited in Spain, Japan, Guatemala, Costa Rica El Salvador, and The United States (New York, Georgia, California, and Wisconsin).
+He has exhibited in Spain, Japan, Guatemala, Costa Rica, El Salvador, Mexico, and The United States (New York, Georgia, California, and Wisconsin).

-His work has been included in private collections located in Japan, Spain, France, Germany, The United States, El Salvador, and Guatemala.
+His work has been included in public and private collections located in Japan, Spain, France, Germany, The United States, El Salvador, Mexico and Guatemala.

 “Soriano's work embodies the essence of ancestral identity.
 It presents an intriguing Leitmotif expressed in the spiritual connection between the heart of the sky and the heart of the earth.
 His pieces transcend the materials from which they are made; in his artistic expressions, stone ceases to be stone, wood ceases to be wood, and instead becomes the ancestral manifestation of the element it represents”.